kjbartel/ConnectionDialog/ReadMe.txt

-Microsoft Visual Studio Connection Dialog
+﻿Microsoft Visual Studio Connection Dialog
 =========================================
 This is the Visual Studio connection dialog originally released by Microsoft but no longer available on their website.